Research and practice

 View Understanding kinship carer networks to inform targeted support

-"The forgotten 10%": private family law cases involving non-parents
+"The Forgotten 10%": private family law cases involving non-parents

 This research is looking at the roughly 10% of private law cases that involve 1 or more adults who are not the child’s parent, such as grandparents, aunts and uncles, siblings and step-parents.

-View "The forgotten 10%": private family law cases involving non-parentsHow our research helps influence policy
+View "The Forgotten 10%": private family law cases involving non-parentsHow our research helps influence policy

 We call for improvements to law and policy based on our evidence-based research and the lived experience of kinship families.
 Find out about the impact of our policy and influencing work.